 A healthy body starts with a healthy diet.
 Working in concert with keepers and veterinary staff and guided by the latest nutritional research, our commissary serves up more than 45,000 diets per year, each precisely packaged and portioned.
 That translates to roughly 10,000 sweet potatoes, 200,000 crickets and 78 tons of grain!

 Enrichment is any object, food item, smell, activity or other stimulus that triggers natural, species-appropriate behaviors.
-This includes positive-reinforcement training, which often prepares animals to participate in their own health care; for example, the elderly siamangs present their hands for echocardiograms, our pregnant saki monkeys stand still for ultrasounds and the jaguars will allow us to give needed injections.
+This includes positive-reinforcement training, which often prepares animals to participate in their own health care; for example, the elderly siamangs present their hands for echocardiograms, our pregnant saki monkeys stand still for ultrasounds and the bears open their mouth for dental inspection.

 By communicating our successes with colleagues, students and the community at large, the strides we make in animal wellness improve the care of animals both locally and worldwide.